10 Factors to Consider with Any Second Residency

 What is the country’s reputation?
 What is the reputation of their residency program?
 These are important questions to ask.

-For Australians, Vanuatu residency may not be the best choice if the ATO will treat it as a suspicious tax avoidance move.
+For Australians, Vanuatu residency may not be the best choice if the ATO treats it as a suspicious tax avoidance move.
+If you’re seeking residency for citizenship purposes, make sure the country is reputable.

 The last thing you want is to become an Iraqi citizen and then try to travel or open bank accounts.